 True to its name, the "white pond hell" features a pond of hot, milky water.
 The pond is surrounded by a nice garden and a small, run-down aquarium that has seen better days.

 The "cooking pot hell" features several boiling ponds and a flashy demon statue as cook.
 On the grounds, visitors can drink the hot spring water, enjoy hand and foot baths, inhale the hot spring steam and try various snacks cooked or steamed by the hot spring.

 A large number of crocodiles are bred and kept on the grounds of the "monster mountain hell".

 The "blood pond hell" features a pond of hot, red water and a large souvenir shop.
 It is one of the more photogenic hells.

 The "spout hell" features a boiling hot geyser, which erupts every 30-40 minutes for about 6-10 minutes.
 A stone plate above the geyser hinders it to reach its full height.
 A short walking trail leads up the forested slope in the back of the hell grounds.

-The six hells in the Kannawa district can be easily accessed by frequently departing buses from JR Beppu Station in about 15 minutes.
+The five hells in the Kannawa district can be easily accessed by frequently departing buses from JR Beppu Station in about 15 minutes.
 Bus number 5, 7 and 9 are the fastest.
 Get off at Kannawa bus terminal, from where all seven hells can be reached on foot.

 Bus number 16/16A runs twice per hour from Kannawa to Shibaseki (5 minutes) where the remaining two hells are located.
 The bus then continues via Kamegawa Station to Beppu Station (40 minutes).
 Bus number 26/26A runs in the opposite direction of bus number 16/16A.

-Bus tours in Japanese, which visit all eight hells in about 2.5 hours, are also offered.
 Beppu is also easily explored by rental car.
 Free parking is provided at all the hells.